tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 - F-statistic.

-Next, we demonstrate how to create these instances (or objects).
+We demonstrate how to create these instances (or objects) accordingly.

 `score_aov_pval` is an instance (or object) of the `class_score_aov` subclass, created using its constructor function: